-The remaining component of this model that must be described is the set of joint actions, $\mathcal{A}$ .
+The remaining component of this model that must be described is the set of joint actions, \mathcal{A} .
 As with the observation set, this set is identical for both agents.
-For this particular task, each agent is capable of:
+For this particular task, our decision-making process following is :

 - Dribbling the ball towards the goal;

 - Shooting (or kicking) the ball;

 - Passing the ball towards the other robot;

 - Recovering the ball if it becomes lost;

-- Following the attacker; - Finding a position where a pass can be received (finding clearance for the pass).
+- Following the attacker;

+- Finding a position where a pass can be received (finding clearance for the pass).